jhunt/n7/DESIGN.md

 tests.
 This results in another abstract syntax tree, `ast-2`.

-The `optimizer` traverses the `ast-2` tree and attempts to simplify the resuling AST even further by (for example) performing constant-folding operations and replacing static computation with the resultant values.
+The `optimizer` traverses the `ast-2` tree and attempts to simplify the resulting AST even further by (for example) performing constant-folding operations and replacing static computation with the resultant values.
 This results in yet another AST, `ast-3`.